Pylons/pyramid/docs/tutorials/wiki/basiclayout.rst

 package.
 Our application uses ``__init__.py`` as both a package marker, as well as to contain application configuration code.

-When you run the application using the ``paster`` command using the ``development.ini`` generated config file, the application configuration points at a Setuptools *entry point* described as ``egg:tutorial``.
+When you run the application using the ``pserve`` command using the ``development.ini`` generated config file, the application configuration points at a Setuptools *entry point* described as ``egg:tutorial``.
 In our application, because the application's ``setup.py`` file says so, this entry